 For her primary research on the relationship between visual perception and memory, Dr. Allred received the National Science Foundation’s CAREER Award.
 She also teaches courses on research methods, experimental psychology, and perception and evolutionary psychology; she is a past recipient of both the Chancellor’s Award for Teaching Excellence and the Presidential Teaching Award.

 Broadly, Allred’s academic research approach is to find sensible and useful interpretations of large and noisy data sets through computational and statistical modeling techniques.
 This includes research projects: (1) Bayesian modeling of publicly available local area health data (funded by RWJF and UW-Madison ); (2) Predicting an individual’s health from objective and subjective measures of neighborhood quality; (3) How population vs county-based analysis of data affects the utility of Community Health Needs Assessments; (4) Leveraging big data to benefit small communities (funded by RWJF).
 Learn more about Sarah’s research interests and view her CV here.

-As Faculty Director of the Walter Rand Institute, Dr. Allred marshals the academic and intellectual resources of the university to help fulfill Rutgers’ foundational obligation to civic and community engagement.
-To do this, she fosters partnerships between academic researchers, WRI staff, and community stakeholders.
-Dr. Allred enjoys delving into complex data sets and working with staff to extract from the data content that will be meaningful for South Jersey.
+As Director, Dr. Allred leads the strategic vision of the Institute and marshals the academic and intellectual resources of the university to help fulfill Rutgers’ foundational obligation to civic and community engagement.
+To do this, she fosters partnerships and collaborations between academic researchers and community stakeholders that create meaningful opportunities to advance knowledge and support equitable, research-driven solutions to the issues that residents and communities in southern New Jersey face.